saisilinus/node-express-mongoose-typescript-boilerplate/README.md

   sortBy: 'name:desc', // sort order
   limit: 5, // maximum results per page
   page: 2, // page number
-};
+  projectBy: 'name:hide, role:hide', // fields to hide or include in the results };
 ```

+The `projectBy` option can include multiple criteria (separated by a comma) but cannot include and exclude fields at the same time.
+Check out the following examples:

+  - [x] `name:hide, role:hide` should work
+  - [x] `name:include, role:include` should work
+  - [ ] `name:include, role:hide` will not work

 The plugin also supports sorting by multiple criteria (separated by a comma): `sortBy: name:desc,role:asc`